Bilal Abdul Kareem: Dismissal of court case

 The government filed a subsequent motion to dismiss arguing that the case could not go forward because the relief sought by Kareem (information about whether he was on the kill list, presentation of the evidence that was used to put him there, a description of the process that was used to put him there, and removal from the list) along with any evidence that might be used in the case were all protected by the state secrets privilege.
 The court sided with the government and dismissed the case, leaving Kareem without any recourse:

 "Without access to the privileged information, Mr. Kareem is unable to establish whether he has targeted by the lethal force or what information was considered in reaching the alleged decision to target him.
 Mr. Kareem is "incapable of demonstrating that [he has] sustained a violation of" his constitutional rights without the information ...
 He 'has alleged, but ultimately cannot show, a concrete injury amounting to either a specific present objective harm or a threat of specific future harm. in this instance, in which the relevant information is solely in the control of the United States and is protected by the state secrets privilege, Mr. Kareem is left with no method to obtain it to pursue his case, which must therefore be dismissed.

 Arrest by Hay’at Tahrir al-Sham

-In August 2020, Bilal and British aid worker Tauqir Sharif were arrested by Hay'at Tahrir al-Sham.
+In August 2020, Bilal and aid worker Tauqir Sharif were arrested by Hay'at Tahrir al-Sham.
 Residents of Idlib, including family members of Sharif and associates of Bilal, have protested the arrests by Hay'at Tahrir al-Sham, citing the lack of any official charges and lack of any visits or information being afforded to family and friends.
 Tauqir Sharif was eventually released in November 2020, followed by the release of Bilal Abdul Kareem in February 2021.